ASCS-eV/eves/EVES/drafts/EVES-003/eves-003.md

 #### Step 4: Mint Token

+- Requirement: Use signed CIDs for the upload to Pinata according to EIP-712.
 - Upload `publicUser` information and `tzip21_asset_manifest.json` to IPFS.
 - Verify that CIDs from Pinata returned the same CIDs then the pre-calculation.
 - Upload `tzip21_token_metadata.json` to IPFS.